ASEAN to rethink peace plan if Myanmar executes more prisoners - chair | Law-Order

 ASEAN to rethink peace plan if Myanmar executes more prisoners - chair

-The Association of Southeast Asian Nations (ASEAN) will be forced to reconsider a peace plan agreed with Myanmar if the country's military rulers conduct more executions of prisoners, Cambodian Prime Minister Hun Sen said on Wednesday.
-The 10-nation bloc had been pushing for Myanmar to adhere to a five-point peace "consensus" it agreed to last year and has condemned the recent execution of four democracy activists by the junta.
+The Association of Southeast Asian Nations (ASEAN) will be forced to reconsider a peace plan agreed with Myanmar if the country's military rulers execute more prisoners, Cambodian Prime Minister Hun Sen said on Wednesday.
+The 10-nation bloc had been pushing for Myanmar to adhere to a five-point peace "consensus" agreed last year and has condemned the recent execution of four democracy activists by the junta.

-The Association of Southeast Asian Nations (ASEAN) will be forced to reconsider a peace plan agreed with Myanmar if the country's military rulers conduct more executions of prisoners, Cambodian Prime Minister Hun Sen said on Wednesday.
+The Association of Southeast Asian Nations (ASEAN) will be forced to reconsider a peace plan agreed with Myanmar if the country's military rulers execute more prisoners, Cambodian Prime Minister Hun Sen said on Wednesday.

-The 10-nation bloc had been pushing for Myanmar to adhere to a five-point peace "consensus" it agreed to last year and has condemned the recent execution of four democracy activists by the junta.
-"If more prisoners are executed, we will be forced to rethink...our role vis a vis ASEAN's five-point consensus," said Hun Sen, who is the current chair of ASEAN and was speaking at the start of a meeting of the group's foreign ministers.
+The 10-nation bloc had been pushing for Myanmar to adhere to a five-point peace "consensus" agreed last year and has condemned the recent execution of four democracy activists by the junta.
+"If more prisoners are executed, we will be forced to rethink...our role vis a vis ASEAN's five-point consensus," said Hun Sen, who is ASEAN's current chair and was speaking at the start of a meeting of the group's foreign ministers.

 But he went on to say the current situation had "changed dramatically" and could be seen as even worse than before the peace agreement because of the junta's execution of the activists.
 Cambodia along with other ASEAN member states "are deeply disappointed and disturbed by the execution of those opposition activists, despite the appeals from me and others for the death sentences to be reconsidered," said Hun Sen.

+Still, an Asian diplomat who declined to be identified questioned what new measures ASEAN would be prepared to take.
+"The five-point consensus was useful because Myanmar had agreed to it …. now, aside from making statements and carrying on humanitarian assistance, can you do anything without Myanmar there?
+Honestly, I don't know," said the diplomat.

-The junta also extended a state of emergency put in place after seizing power from the elected government of Aung San Suu Kyi in February last year.
-Myanmar has been in chaos since then, with conflict spreading after the army crushed mostly peaceful protests in towns and cities.
+Myanmar has been in chaos since last year's coup, with conflict spreading after the army crushed mostly peaceful protests in towns and cities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)